medavox/tuki-nuwa.old/text/README.md

 Proposed Improvements to Toki Pona
 ==================================

+Goals

+1. be easy to learn
+2. be easy to pronounce
+3. be more expressive than toki pona

+4. be easy to understand

 The goal of this offshoot is to make an improved version of Toki Pona that is more useful as an auxlang.